snipav1/genpass/README.md

 # genpass

-This script will generate a complex password offline through terminal based on user input length and will automatically copy password to clipboard
+This script will generate a complex password offline through terminal based on user input length

+*Password will automatically be copied to clipboard

 Setup: